SANdood/Ecobee-Suite/README.md

 - Enable during specific Location Modes or when thermostat is in specific Program
 - Temporarily Disable app without having to delete and recreate!

-### <a name="smart-mode-sa">Smart Mode Helper</a>
+### <a name="smart-mode-sa">Smart Mode, Program & Setpoints Helper</a>

 This Helper will automatically change Ecobee Thermostats' Mode based on external temperature and/or dewpoint changes.
 Generally, the intention is to run Cool or Heat only modes when the outside temperatures might otherwise cause cycling between Heat/Cool if "Auto" were selected.
 Can also be used to turn the HVAC off when outdoor temperatures warrant leaving the windows open.
+Version 1.7.12 adds ability to change the Program/Climate/Schedule as well.

 #### Features